A new study on emergency room malpractice was released today that looks at why ER doctors are so frequently sued in misdiagnosis claims.

 - Failure to Order Medications: 3%

 Misdiagnosis is the biggest culprit.
 The study says 57%; I would have put this number at 75 percent.
-Misdiagnosis includes the failure to make a differential diagnosis and the failure to consider all of the symptoms of the patient’s condition.
+Misdiagnosis includes failing to make a differential diagnosis and failing to consider all the symptoms of the patient’s condition.
 I would love to see data on “just didn’t know” versus “just didn’t take the time” because my very unscientific guess is that they are probably equally balanced.
-But the study does take a roundabout shot at trying to answer this question, breaking up misdiagnosis cases like this:
+But the study takes a roundabout shot at trying to answer this question, breaking up misdiagnosis cases like this:

 - Obese people are hard to treat because hospitals do not have the right equipment for them: 21%